 Ryan Rollins Injury: Downgraded to questionable

-Rollins (hip) is now listed as questionable for Friday's game against Boston.
+Rollins (hip) is listed as questionable ahead of Friday's game against Brooklyn.

-Rollins didn't suit up for Wednesday's 119-113 loss to Houston.
-While the 23-year-old was listed as probable heading into Friday's meeting with the Celtics, he has since been downgraded to questionable.
-If Rollins doesn't suit up, AJ Green would be considered the favorite to draw another start at point guard.
+Rollins has been sidelined intermittently of late due to a right-hip strain.
+He recently logged 33 minutes in Wednesday's 137-111 loss to Detroit, finishing with 23 points, two rebounds, six assists, two steals and one block.
+However, despite appearing to be on track to suit up Friday versus Brooklyn, the 23-year-old is now in danger of missing this contest.
+If that happens, AJ Green will presumably slide over to handle things at the point guard position.
+Taurean Prince would also be in line to make his third consecutive appearance with the first five.

 Win Your League With RotoWire!